 Victor Silk moved to Ickenham in 1977, with wife Maureen and daughter Madeline.
 Joined the IRA committee in 1996, after retiring from the Meteorological Office, to help fight the Warner Bros. proposal to build a theme park opposite Uxbridge Common.
 Has served on the committee since then, with responsibility for liaison with the Police and other law and order matters.
 Represents the IRA at Neighbourhood Watch meetings.

 Humphrey Tizard is a long-standing member of the committee.
 His main involvement has been to represent the Association at the appeal hearings and inquiries for planning applications to which the Association objected strongly.

-Simon Taylor is an Ickenham resident and Reader in Computer Science at Brunel University.
-He advises the Association on traffic matters, especially those with evidence based on computer simulation.
+Professor Simon Taylor is an Ickenham resident and runs an international research group in Modelling & Simulation at Brunel University.
+He enthusiastically advises the Association on traffic matters, especially those involved in planning applications that might be detrimental to Ickenham.